ceres-solver/ceres-solver/docs/source/contributing.rst

       git push origin HEAD:refs/for/master

    When the push succeeds, the console will display a URL showing the address of the review.
-Go to the URL and add reviewers; typically this is Sameer or Keir at this point.
+Go to the URL and add atleast one of the maintainers (Sameer Agarwal, Keir Mierle, or Alex Stewart) as reviewers.

 3. Wait for a review.